 Rampion comprises 116 turbines each rated at 3.45 megawatt (MW).
 The hub of the turbine hosts the blades and is 80 metres above sea level.

-The power generated by the wind turbines will be transported to the substation at 33 kilovolts (kV), via a total of 140 kilometres of array cables buried underneath the seabed.
+The power generated by the wind turbines is transported to the substation at 33 kilovolts (kV), via a total of 140 kilometres of array cables buried underneath the seabed.

-The offshore substation will enable the wind farm to operate more efficiently and reduce energy losses, by transforming electricity from 33kV up to 150kV, before it is exported to shore.
+The offshore substation enables the wind farm to operate more efficiently and reduce energy losses, by transforming electricity from 33kV up to 150kV, before it is exported to shore.

 The substation topside and cable deck, comprising the electrical and auxiliary equipment and control systems, together weigh around 2000 tonnes.
 They are installed on a four-leg jacket foundation, fixed to the seabed and weighing around 900 tonnes.

-Electricity will be transmitted from the substation by two 16km export cables which will come to shore at the beach near Brooklands Pleasure Park, Lancing.
+Electricity is transmitted from the substation by two 16km export cables which come to shore at the beach near Brooklands Pleasure Park, Lancing.